mUtterberg/perceptron/README.md

 # perceptron

-The algorithm in [feedforward.m](https://github.com/mUtterberg/perceptron/blob/master/feedforward.m) is a simple feedforward neural net with one logistic hidden layer and a linear output layer.
-It takes in:
+The algorithms in [feedforward.m](https://github.com/mUtterberg/perceptron/blob/master/feedforward.m) and [feedforward.py](https://github.com/mUtterberg/perceptron/blob/master/feedforward.py) are based on a simple feedforward neural net with one logistic hidden layer and a linear output layer.
+They take in:

 * W1 (an nxm matrix representing the weights from the input layer to the hidden layer),